Model-robust and efficient covariate adjustment for cluster-randomized experiments: Simulation experiments

-\subsection{Simulation Results}
+\subsection{Simulation results}

 Table \ref{tab: sim1} summarizes the simulation results for continuous outcomes.
 Since the outcome distribution varies by the source population size, the cluster-average treatment effect $\Delta_C = 6$, which differs from the individual-average treatment effect $\Delta_I = 8.67$.
-Across all scenarios, the proposed methods with no covariate adjustment, parametric working models, or machine learning algorithms have negligible bias and nominal coverage, while the model-based methods, i.e., generalized estimating equations and linear mixed models, show bias and under-coverage if the observed cluster sizes are cluster-dependent.
+Across all scenarios, the proposed methods with no covariate adjustment, parametric working models, or machine learning algorithms have negligible bias and nominal coverage, while the model-based methods, i.e., GEE and linear mixed models, show bias and under-coverage if the observed cluster sizes are cluster-dependent.

 For scenarios 1 and 3, since the observed cluster size is completely random, the model-based estimators perform well, which confirms the theoretical results in Section \ref{sec:model-based}.
-Among all methods, our method with machine learning algorithms has the highest precision: its variance is $35\sim 93\%$ and $49\sim 89\%$ smaller than the other methods for estimating the $\Delta_C$ and $\Delta_I$, respectively, demonstrating its potential to flexibly leverage baseline covariates for improving study power.
+Among all methods, our method with machine learning algorithms has the highest precision: its variance is $40\sim 93\%$ and $49\sim 90\%$ smaller than the other methods for estimating the $\Delta_C$ and $\Delta_I$, respectively, demonstrating its potential to flexibly leverage baseline covariates for improving study power.
 Our estimator that uses parametric models for covariate adjustment has comparable precision to model-based methods and is more efficient than the unadjusted estimator.

 For scenarios 2 and 4, more individuals are enrolled in treated clusters with a larger source population, leading to bias for methods that utilized individual-level data without adjusting for this cluster-dependent sampling scheme.
-Specifically, model-based methods have bias ranging from $0.72$ to $1.98$, and $1\%$ to $13\%$ under coverage.
-In contrast to the issues caused by adapting model-based methods, our proposed methods show both validity and precision.
+Specifically, model-based methods have bias ranging from $0.66$ to $1.90$, and $1\%$ to $13\%$ under coverage.
+In contrast, our proposed methods show both validity and precision.
 The validity is reflected by the negligible bias and nominal coverage, and the precision is borne out by their smaller empirical variance than the unadjusted estimator.